 We review goodwill and indefinite lived intangible assets for impairment annually (as of September 30) and whenever events or changes in circumstances indicate the carrying value of an asset may not be recoverable.
 These events or circumstances could include a significant change in the business climate, legal factors, operating performance or trends, competition, or sale or disposition of a significant portion of a reporting unit.
-We have seven reporting units comprised of USIS, Asia Pacific, Europe, Latin America, Canada, Global Consumer Solutions ("GCS"), and Workforce Solutions.
-Effective September 30, 2018, the Verification Services and Employer Services reporting units were aggregated into a single reporting unit to better reflect the shared value and integration of the two businesses.
-Prior to aggregation, we assessed the recoverability of goodwill for Verification Services and Employer Services separately and determined that there was no impairment for the reporting units.
+We have seven reporting units comprised of USIS

-The goodwill balance at December 31,2018, for our seven reporting units was as follows:
+(which includes Online Information Solutions, Mortgage Solutions and Financial Marketing Services), Asia Pacific, Europe, Latin America, Canada, Global Consumer Solutions ("GCS"), and Equifax Workforce Solutions (which includes Verification Services and Employer Services).

-Dec cember 31,
+The goodwill balance at December 31, 2019, for our seven reporting units was as follows:

-2018
+Decem ber 31, 2019

-(Ir n millions)
+(In millions)

-U.S. Information Solutions 1,128.9
+U.S. Information Solutions 1,280.7

-Asia Pacific 1,416.8
+Asia Pacific 1,394.0

-Europe 155.0
+Europe 159.0

-Latin America 227.9
+Latin America 224.3

-Canada 45.0
+Canada 51.9

-Global Consumer Solutions 185.9
+Global Consumer Solutions 188.0

-Workforce Solutions 970.2
+Workforce Solutions 1,010.4

-Total goodwill \$ 4,129.7
+Total goodwill \$ 4,308.3